 Carol Savage joined the group at the end of 2019.

-From July, the Zoom calls stopped and the northern and southern groups met in separate locations (Kenwood and Painshill Park)
+From July, the Zoom calls stopped and the northern and southern groups met in separate locations in July and August (Kenwood and Waterlow Park and Painshill Park)

 Our great friend and fellow artist Ivor Kamlish died on Wednesday 30th October at the age of 88.
 Read our tribute to Ivor who died on 30th October 2019.